 Understanding Fentanyl Addiction in Teens

-Fentanyl is an incredibly potent synthetic opioid.
-It is 50 to 100 times stronger than morphine.
-Fentanyl is often mixed or cut with other illicitly manufactured street drugs to increase drug potency.
-Because of this, fentanyl often contributes to unintentional drug overdose deaths.
+Fentanyl is an incredibly potent synthetic opioid, 50 to 100 times stronger than morphine and heroin.
+It is often mixed or cut with other illicitly manufactured street drugs to increase drug potency.
+Because of this, fentanyl contributes to the majority of drug overdose deaths in youth.

 Fentanyl addiction in teens is caused by a mix of biological, psychological, social, and environmental factors.